vicariousdrama/BoostZapper/docs/BotServer.md

 The `connectTimeout` is the number of seconds to allow for making a connection to LND.

 The `readTimeout` is the number of seconds to allow reading all data from LND.

+The `activeServer` is an optional parameter whose value indicates the key name that should exist within the optional servers json object.

+The `servers` field is an optional object that may contain nested LND server configurations that override the default values above when present and specified in the activeServer field.

 The LND server needs to be reachable from where the script is run.